aws/aws-eks-best-practices/content/windows/docs/oom.md

 On Windows nodes, a best practice is to reserve at least 2GB of memory for the OS and process.
 Use `--kubelet-reserve` and/or `--system-reserve` to reduce NodeAllocatable.

 Following the [Amazon EKS Self-managed Windows nodes](https://docs.aws.amazon.com/eks/latest/userguide/launch-windows-workers.html) documentation, use the CloudFormation template to launch a new Windows node group with customizations to kubelet configuration.
-The CloudFormation has a element called `BootstrapArguments` which is the same as `KubeletExtraArgs`.
+The CloudFormation has an element called `BootstrapArguments` which is the same as `KubeletExtraArgs`.
 Use with the following flags and values:

 ```bash
 --kube-reserved memory=0.5Gi,ephemeral-storage=1Gi --system-reserved memory=1.5Gi,ephemeral-storage=1Gi --eviction-hard memory.available<200Mi,nodefs.available<10%"